-The SHHS Careers Plan is based on the CDI Framework for Careers, Enterprise and Employability (2018) and the DfE "Careers Guidance and Inspiration in Schools" (January 2018).
+The SHHS Careers Plan is based on the CDI Framework for Careers, Employability & Enterprise Education (2020) and the DfE "Careers Guidance and Inspiration in Schools" (January 2023).
 The SHHS Careers Plan operates within a framework of eight benchmarks of good career guidance, developed by the Gatsby Charitable Foundation as follows:

 - A Stable Careers Programme: Every school and college should have an embedded programme of career education and guidance that is known and understood by Students, parents, teachers, governors and employers.